-A: Veterans who are eligible to receive care under the Veterans Choice Program can locate a provider here: www.va.gov/opa/apps/locator/
+A: Veterans who are eligible to receive care under the Veterans Community Care program can locate a provider here: https://www.va.gov/find-locations

 1This was modified from A Guide to Beneficial Psychotherapy.
 The Committee on Science and Practice (chaired by William Sanderson, Ph.D. at Rutgers University) is an initiative of the Society of Clinical Psychology, a division of the American Psychological Association.

 2Kessler RC, McGonagle KA, Zhao S, et al. (1994).
 Lifetime and 12-month prevalence of DSM-IIIR psychiatric disorders in the United States.
 Results from the National Comorbidity Survey.
 Archives of General Psychiatry, 51, 8-19.